-- Application form (to be completed online) - Four letters of recommendation attesting to the individual's fitness for the program - Official transcripts (undergraduate and graduate) - A personal statement reflecting the applicant's background, theological perspective, values, and goals for growth in the D.Min. program - Application Fee \$50 (non-refundable) - ✤ A formal interview with the CBTS D.Min.
-Committee - Copy of Ordination Certificate/Ministry License (if applicable)
+- Application form (to be completed online) - Four letters of recommendation attesting to the individual's fitness for the program - Official transcripts (undergraduate and graduate) - A written essay reflecting the applicant's background, theological perspective, values and goals for growth in the D.Min. program - Application Fee \$50 (non-refundable) - ❖ A formal interview with the CBTS D.Min.
+Committee - Copy of Ordination Certificate/Ministry License (if applicable) - ❖ An English language proficiency requirement for students [in the English language D.Min. program] for whom English is not their first language.
+At a minimum, this will include an acceptable TOEFL score and evidence of ability to use English-both orally and written-in a theological setting.